 You can file your limited liability company online through the SOS website for $100.
 This online filing has a standard processing time of 7 days, but you can pay an extra $100 to reduce the turnaround to 2 days.

-Also, if you want your LLC sooner, expedited same-day processing costs an additional $250.
+Also, if you want to reduce Georgia LLC processing time, expedited same-day processing costs an additional $250.

 If you're registering your Georgia LLC by mail, you must download the Articles of Organization for LLC (CD 030) form from the SOS website and fill out your details.
 The completed document is then mailed to the SOS office together with a $110 processing fee.